digital-archives/HISTGA1011/schedule/week_15.md

 nav_order: 15
 has_children: false
 ---
-# Week 15: May 3 - Final presentations
+# Week 15: May 3 - Final Project Consultations / Work day

 {: .label .label-yellow }
 Due

-Final presentation is due today
+Nothing due today!
+Please take this time to work on your final projects.

-Your project paper is due [TBD]
+Optional: If you need, you may schedule a 15-minute meeting time with me to discuss any questions you have about your final project.
+[Booking link forthcoming]